esche888/appcollab/README.md

 4. Copy your **Project URL** and **anon/public** key
 5. Go to **Project Settings** > **Database** and copy your **service_role** key (keep this secret!)
 6. Go to the **SQL Editor** and create a new query
-7. Copy the entire contents of `supabase-schema.sql` from this project
+7. Copy the entire contents of `supabase-schema-complete.sql` from this project
 8. Paste it into the SQL Editor and click **Run**
 9. Verify that all tables were created successfully

+> **Note**: Use `supabase-schema-complete.sql` for a fresh installation.
+See `DATABASE_SETUP.md` for detailed instructions.

 ### 3. Configure Environment Variables